 The spacious rooms and decadent interiors are fit for a Sultan!
 Click here to check the latest room rates and availability.

 Getting from the Airport to the City

 Samarkand is one of the main cities that people think about when someone mentions the Silk Road.
 You’d be forgiven for thinking that Samarkand Airport is a big international hub but it certainly isn’t.

 Samarkand International is basically a small strip of runway and one conveyor belt in the middle of nowhere.
 I started my solo female trip to Uzbekistan by flying to Samarkand.
-I stepped outside to catch some kind of bus and was met with barren wasteland and a few stray dogs running around.
+To my surprise, when I stepped outside to catch some kind of bus, I was met with barren wasteland and a few stray dogs running around.

 I saw a long queue, joined it, and discovered it was basically a line of people waiting for the bus to Moscow.
 Ha!
 To find a cab, you need to exit the airport and walk down towards the car park.

 Cabs in Uzbekistan are not always marked and you will generally find a lot of local people that give lifts to make a bit of extra cash.
 It’s not necessarily sketchy, it’s the way it is here.

 Samarkand International is not too far away from the city centre.
 You shouldn’t pay more than around 10,000 so’m to get from the airport to the city.

 The airport has two ATM machines but they were both out of order when I arrived.
 There’s a small currency exchange and I was lucky that the ladies working in it opened it up, especially for me when I arrived at 6 am.
 If you can, make sure that you have at least some US dollars with you when you arrive.

 Getting to and from Samarkand from Other Uzbek Cities